malykhin-sergei/AtomEnergyLevels.jl/docs/src/index.md

 0 & \text{for} & i\neq j
 \end{array}\right.
 ```
-Coefficients are values of the function on a grid.
+coefficients are values of the function on a grid.
 ```math
 c_i = y(x_i)
 ```